6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Dental Bonding

-Your dentist will suggest dental bonding for a simple and small chip in your tooth.
-This versatile dental treatment is commonly used for less complicated chips.
+Your dentist will suggest dental bonding for a simple, small chip in your tooth.
+This versatile treatment is commonly used for less complicated chips.
 It is affordable, and your dentist can complete the treatment in one office visit.

 Your dentist will apply the composite resin directly to the tooth and sculpt it into the desired shape by hand.
 However, the bonding material is not permanent.
 Your dentist will need to replace it every three to ten years.